Economics for Equity and the Environment Network: Programs and activities

-E3 maintains a Green Economist Directory, searchable by state of residence and area of expertise, of over 150 economists who are committed to its vision of an "engaged, practical economics".
+E3 maintains a Green Economist Directory, searchable by the state of residence and area of expertise, of over 150 economists who are committed to its vision of "engaged, practical economics".
 To be included in the directory, economists sign a statement that they agree with the following principles: (1) a clean and safe environment is a birthright of every person; (2) safeguarding the natural environment is inseparable from promoting social justice; and (3) today’s environmental challenges demand an alternative to the anti-regulatory, anti-reform bias that dominates public policy debates.

 E3 helps connect its economists with NGOs, media, and decision makers who need economic arguments for environmental protection.
 E3 economists publish in journals, books, and newspapers.
 E3 also works with graduate students in economics to get them more involved in applied research on environmental issues through workshops, internships, and dissertation fellowships.

-E3’s climate taskforce has contributed to the debates over the economics of global warming.
-Climate taskforce economists have testified before Congress and the European Parliament and presented their research at the American Association for the Advancement of Science (AAAS), the Pew Center on Global Climate Change, the American Economic Association, the United States Society for Ecological Economics (USSEE), and other venues.
+E3’s climate task force has contributed to the debates over the economics of global warming.
+Climate task force economists have testified before Congress and the European Parliament and presented their research at the American Association for the Advancement of Science (AAAS), the Pew Center on Global Climate Change, the American Economic Association, the United States Society for Ecological Economics (USSEE), and other venues.
 They have also participated in press conferences on climate policy organized by the NRDC, the Union of Concerned Scientists, the Southern Alliance for Clean Energy, and other organizations.
-The taskforce’s more recent project, Real Climate Economics.org, launched in May 2009.
+The task force’s more recent project, Real Climate Economics.org, launched in May 2009.